PART 02 - HOW TO CREATE AN ORNATE LOGO DESIGN

-First of all I draw two lines above and below the main words, using the Line Segment Tool.
-These will work as a kind of banner later.
+First of all, draw two lines above and below the main words, using the Line Segment Tool.
+We use those as a kind of banner later on.

 Tip: Hold shift to draw a perfect horizontal line.

-I want to have a rising shape for my main words like I have sketched it.
-I select my group and go to Effect –> Warp –> Rise.
-I choose 40% here, as this creates a similar angle like in my drawing.
+Following the sketch, we want to achieve a rising shape for the main words.
+To get this, select the group and go to Effect –> Warp –> Rise.
+I choose 40% here, as this creates a similar angle like in the drawing.

-I do the same thing with the Flag effect and choose a low value like 5% for example.
-This will make the curve a little bit smoother.
+We do the same thing with the Flag effect and choose a low value like 5% for example.
+This makes the curve a little bit smoother.
 Depending on your word length it requires some testing.
 You can see how the text is warping by activating 'Preview'.

-You may have already noticed that I included a circle in my drawing.
+You may already have noticed that I included a circle in my drawing.
 This is a placeholder for an icon or illustration of a Tiger.
-But for now I just draw some circles with the Ellipse Tool (L) as a placeholder (don't forget to hold Shift while drawing to keep a perfect roundness).
-I use the Align Tool to center these circles.
+But for now, just draw some circles with the Ellipse Tool (L) to use them as a placeholder (don't forget to hold Shift while drawing to keep a perfect roundness).
+Then, use the Align Tool to center these circles.

-Next I draw two rectangles with the Rectangle Tool (M) to create a frame for my subhead.
+In the next step, draw two rectangles with the Rectangle Tool (M) to create a frame for the subhead.
 You can connect the two shapes by using the Pathfinder Tool (Window –> Pathfinder).
 Select both rectangles and click on the first Shape Mode (Unite).

-Do you see these little white dots in the corners of the shapes?
-By clicking on these and moving the curser you can create rounded edges.
+Can you see the little white dots in the corners of the shapes?
+By clicking on those and moving the curser you can create rounded edges.

 This is very helpful in a lot of situations, so make sure to read more about this feature here: Working with Live Corners

-This is cool, but I want to have a double line here.
-So I make the outline a little bit thicker and then I go to Object –> Expand and click OK.
+This is cool already, but I want to have a double line here.
+So make the outline a little bit thicker and then go to Object –> Expand and click OK.
 Now we've created a shape instead of a single line.
 Simply show the stroke color instead of the fill color and you have a double line.